sayedsaad07/ComparisonChain_In_C-/ReadMe.md

+﻿Comparison Chain in C#
-﻿POC for sorting by multiple properties of a class Using builder pattern to generate a sorted list the builder pattern can set up to 3 sort options and generated a sorted list when calling getsortedlist
+POC for sorting by multiple properties of a class Using builder pattern to generate a sorted list the builder pattern can set up to 3 sort options and generated a sorted list when calling getsortedlist